You may wish to read an introduction to the Holy Roman Empire of the German Nations first.

-The church was built on a previous medieval religious building between 1702 and 1733: the initial design by Gabriele Montani was completed by Johann Lukas von Hildebrandt, one of the major architects of XVIIIth century Vienna.
-The church is located on a small square at the end of a short street off the Graben, where the inhabitants of Vienna promenaded; its design is clearly influenced by its view from the Graben, with the two bell towers closing on the dome "to stay" in the picture.
-The bell towers do not have that vertical thrust which characterizes many Austrian churches, they definitely remind of those of S. Agnese in Agone in Rome (which are shown in the image used as a background for this page).
+The church was erected in 1702-1733 on a previous medieval religious; the initial design by Gabriele Montani (a military engineer) was completed by Johann Lukas von Hildebrandt, another miltary engineer who eventually became one of the major architects of XVIIIth century Vienna (see his Kinsky and Belvedere palaces).
+The church is located at the end of a short street off Graben, a large square where the citizens of Vienna promenaded; its design is clearly influenced by its view from there, with the two bell towers closing on the dome "to stay" in the picture.
+The layout of the interior of the church is not based on a Latin cross, but is elliptical, similar to S. Agnese in Agone in Rome, in order to increase the visibility of the dome.

-The majority of the churches built in Vienna in the XVIIIth century were erected in the new settlements outside the walls and are shown in separate pages.
+The majority of the churches which were built in the XVIIIth century were erected outside the city walls and they are shown in another page.

 Pages in this section of the website in recommended order: